Safeguarding Policy

 Storage and access

-Hard copies of DBS information are kept securely in locked cabinets by the HR team for the periods of time detailed in the ‘Retention’ paragraph below.
+Hard copies of DBS information are kept securely in locked cabinets by the People Team team for the periods of time detailed in the ‘Retention’ paragraph below.

 In most cases, Our Media will keep an electronic record of the date of issue of a Disclosure, the name of the subject, the type of Disclosure requested, the position for which the Disclosure was requested, the unique reference number of the Disclosure and the details of the recruitment or other decision taken.
-These electronic records are password-protected and access will be restricted to Our Media’s Safeguarding Managers and the appropriate HR Business Partner for your division of the business.
+These electronic records are password-protected and access will be restricted to Our Media’s Safeguarding Managers and an appropriate member of the People Team for your division of the business.
 These records will be retained until either you leave the business or your DBS record is updated by making a subsequent check.

 Handling